Curt Motton

 Curtell Howard Motton (/ˈmoʊtən/ MOH-tən; September 24, 1940 – January 21, 2010) was an American professional baseball player.
 He played in Major League Baseball as an outfielder from 1967 through 1974, most notably as a member of the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
 He also played for the Milwaukee Brewers and the California Angels.

+Motton was known by the nickname "Cuz".

+Early life

+Motton was born in Darnell, Louisiana on September 24, 1940 to Robert and Mary Lean (Coleman) Motton, the third of nine children.
+The family moved to Oakland, California when Motton was a young child, where Motton grew up.

+Motton played baseball at Encinal High School in Alameda, California, the same school that produced Willie Stargell, Tommy Harper, Jimmy Rollins and Dontrelle Willis.
+Motton and Harper were named as outfielders on the 1958 Alameda County Southern Division All-Star Team, with Stargell named as the first baseman.
+Motton and Harper also played quarterback on the school's football team.
+Motton was also a sprinter on the track team.
+He completed his education at Santa Rosa Junior College and then transferred to the University of California in Berkeley, California (1959-1961).

 Minors

-Motton played baseball at Encinal High School in Alameda, California, the same school that produced Willie Stargell, Tommy Harper, Jimmy Rollins and Dontrelle Willis.
-He completed his education at Santa Rosa Junior College and the University of California in Berkeley, CA.

 Motton signed as an amateur free agent by the Chicago Cubs on July 20, 1961.
 After only one full campaign with the St. Cloud Rox in 1962, in which he hit .291 with 13 home runs and 69 runs batted in, he was selected by the Orioles in the 1962 first-year draft.
-Both he and Paul Blair powered the offense of the Harry Dunlop-managed Stockton Ports when they won the 1963 California League championship.
+Both he and Paul Blair powered the offense of the Harry Dunlop-managed Stockton Ports when they won the 1963 California League Championship.
 Motton led the team in batting with a .333 average.

 He spent the next 1 1/2 years away from the Orioles organization when he served in the United States Army at Fort Richardson.
 He managed to play organized baseball in 1964 with the Alaska Goldpanners of Fairbanks, which also featured Tom Seaver, Graig Nettles and Rick Monday.
-He returned to the Orioles' farm system in 1965, and made his major league debut during the 1967 season.
+He returned to the Orioles' farm system in 1965, and made his major league debut during the 1967 season, when he was called up to the Orioles from the Rochester Red Wings on July 5, 1967.

+In 1967, Motton played for the Orioles Triple-A affiliate Rochester Red Wings of the International League, and was named the International League Rookie of the Year.
+He hit .323, with 72 walks, 18 home runs, 83 runs scored, and 70 runs batted in (RBIs) for the Red Wings.

+Between 1962 and 1974, Motton played for 7 different minor league teams, including all or part of 1966, 1967, 1973 and 1974 for the Red Wings.